-Bend all audio files to your will with the Adafruit Music Maker shield for Arduino!
-This powerful shield features the VS1053, an encoding/decoding (codec) chip that can decode a wide variety of audio formats such as MP3, AAC, Ogg Vorbis, WMA, MIDI, FLAC, WAV (PCM and ADPCM).
+This breakout board is the ultimate companion for the VLSI VS1053B DSP codec chip.
+The VS1053 can decode a wide variety of audio formats such as MP3, AAC, Ogg Vorbis, WMA, MIDI, FLAC, WAV (PCM and ADPCM).
 It can also be used to record audio in both PCM (WAV) and compressed Ogg Vorbis.
 You can do all sorts of stuff with the audio as well such as adjusting bass, treble, and volume digitally.
+There are also 8 GPIO pins that can be used for stuff like lighting up small LEDs or reading buttons.

-All this functionality is implemented in a light-weight SPI interface so that any Arduino can play audio from an SD card.
-There's also a special MIDI mode that you can boot the chip into that will read 'classic' 31250Kbaud MIDI data from an Arduino pin and act like a synth/drum machine - there are dozens of built-in drum and sample effects!
+All this functionality is implemented in a light-weight SPI interface so nearly any microcontroller can play audio from an SD card.
+There's also a special MIDI mode that you can boot the chip into that will read 'classic' 31250Kbaud MIDI data on a UART pin and act like a synth/drum machine - there are dozens of built-in drum and sample effects!
 But the chip is a pain to solder, and needs a lot of extras.
-That's why we spun up the best shield, perfect for use with any Arduino Uno, Leonardo or Mega.
+That's why we spun up the best breakout, perfect for use with an Arduino but also good for other microcontrollers that just don't have the computational power to decode MP3s.